DrSkippy/2017ChipBets/README.md

 You have a bank account of $1000.

-The object is to guess which bag chips are being selected from and to bet some up to 100% of your bank on this guess.
+The object is to guess which bag chips are being selected from and to bet up to 100% of your bank on the guess.
+E.g. you guess bag "wd" and bet $50.
+If you are correct, you get $50; if you are wrong, you lose $50.

 You will get 100 bets.
 At the beginning of each session, a bag is selected at random.
 You can buy chips from that bag for $1